Madeleine Clays has been a public school teacher in the U.S. for twenty years. She is passionate about education.

-You may be wondering how teachers can possibly use the same room to teach their students.
+You may be wondering how educators can possibly use the same room to teach their students.
 Teachers vacate their classroom during their plan time and during times of the day when they are co-teaching elsewhere.
 This empties up their room for another teacher and class.

-Sometimes two teachers even have their personal desks stationed in the same room.
+Sometimes two educators even have their personal desks stationed in the same room.
 If there's only one teacher desk, whoever is using the room to teach a class may use the desk during that period.

-While it may appear to be financially cost-effective for schools to ask their teachers to share classrooms, there is indeed a high price tag attached to this approach.
+While it may appear to be financially cost-effective for schools to ask their educators to share classrooms, there is indeed a high price tag attached to this approach.

 1. Teachers prefer their own space.